GetFunkin/Funkin.NET/README.md

 ![Latest commit](https://img.shields.io/github/last-commit/getfunkin/funkin.net)

 # Funkin.NET
-Funkin.NET is an experimental, unfaithful Friday Night Funkin' port/fan-gime for C#, powered by osu!lazer's `osu.Framework`.
+Funkin.NET is an experimental, unfaithful, and heavily-W.I.P.
+Friday Night Funkin' port/fan-game for .NET 5 (C#), powered by osu!lazer's `osu.Framework`.
 Most of the code here is either written by me, adapted from FNF's source code, or adapted from osu!lazer's code under the MIT license.